Breadcrumb

 Martinborough to Wellington City

-Today you will cross the Rimutaka Ranges as you make your way to New Zealand's capital city, Wellington.
+Today you will cross the Remutaka Ranges as you make your way to New Zealand's capital city, Wellington.
 Often compared to Melbourne, Wellington is vibrant cultural hub.Home to the nation’s centre of government.
 Legislation happens in the aptly named ‘Beehive,’ an executive wing attached to the Houses of Parliament.
 At one kilometre squared, the city centre (easily traversed on foot) has an international feel and is peppered with underground art shows, alleyway cafes and New York style delis.
 Take in the boardwalk view as you stroll to Te Papa Museum or indulge your cinematic side exploring Weta Workshop, the Oscar Award winning design studio for Lord Of The Rings.
 For a taste of vintage fashion, spend some time (and dollars!) on Cuba Street browsing the boutiques.
 Work off last night’s dinner with a cycling tour of Oriental Bay and undo your good work with a Hokey Pokey ice-cream in the sun.
 For those heading further down, the capital is where you board the ferry crossing the Cook Strait to the South Island.

-Wellington City
+Wellington

-Head to Te Papa Museum for a history lesson and a ticket to one of its many international exhibitions or jump aboard the Wellington Cable Car at Lambton Quay - the only running funicular railway in the country.
+Wellington known in Māori as Te Upoko o Te Ika a Maui is home to New Zealand’s centre of government.
+Often referred to as ‘mini Melbourne', this windy city is a melting pot of art, culture, food, and fashion.
+Quirky laneway bars, underground art shows, and hipster eateries make up its inner-city vibe, while a host of sandy beaches outside the urban bustle bring a cheerful holiday feel.
+Head to Te Papa Museum for a history lesson and a ticket to one of its many international exhibitions or jump aboard the Wellington Cable Car - the only running funicular railway in the country.
 For those with an eye for boutique, fashion wander through Cuba St to sample some of the city's best vintage stores.
 Break for coffee at a hipster cafe and be sure to snap a pic outside the ‘Beehive,’ New Zealand’s parliamentary debate chamber.
+Go behind the scenes at Weta Workshop Experience, the Oscar Award Winning design studio behind Lord Of The Rings, The Hobbit, and Avatar.
+If you're a foodie at heart, a two-hour round trip to Martinborough is a must-do.
+Take your time as you wind through spectacular wine country.
+For an educational day out, learn about New Zealand's native species at Zealandia, the world's first fully-fenced eco-sanctuary and home to over 40 types of endangered and native birds.

 Your accommodation: Naumi Hotel Wellington